koelling/amplimap/docs/extended_installation.rst

 You can avoid having to specify these paths every time by running a shell inside the Docker container and adding your reference genome to your ``config_default.yaml`` as described here: :ref:`installation-setup`.

+To get a bash shell inside the Docker container:

 ::

     docker run -t -i koelling/amplimap /bin/bash

-To annotate variant calls you would also have to install Annovar inside the Docker container and add the path to the Annovar indices to your config.
+To annotate variant calls, also install Annovar inside the Docker container and add the path to the Annovar indices to your config.
+Make sure you also add the directory containing the Annovar Perl scripts to your ``PATH`` so that amplimap can find them.

 .. _installation-pip: